 American Career College (ACC) offers hands-on training that will prepare students for careers in the healthcare industry at three campuses in Los Angeles, Ontario, and Orange County, California.
 ACC“s programs combine classroom lectures and hands-on training to prepare students for a Diploma or Associate of Occupational Science degree.
 All ACC programs include access to trained faculty, a full student services department committed to helping students succeed, and career guidance and services after graduation.
 ACC is institutionally accredited by the Accrediting Bureau of Health Education Schools; some programs also hold programmatic accreditation or approvals.

 Programs vary by campus.
 Program lengths vary by session and schedule.
 Financial aid available to those who qualify.
 ACC cannot guarantee employment.
 American Career College is institutionally accredited by the Accrediting Bureau of Health Education Schools.

-Spencerian College has been educating students since 1892 and is part of the Sullivan University system, which is Kentucky’s largest private college system with over 6,000 students.
+Spencerian College has been educating students since 1892 and is part of the Sullivan University system which is Kentucky’s largest private college system with over 6,000 students.
 Spencerian offers career-focused curriculums in business, medical and technical fields.
-We are nationally accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates, diplomas, and Associate degree programs.
+The mission of Spencerian College is to provide men and women with quality training for careers in the business, technical and health care professions.